JaredVahle/telco_classification_project/README.md

 - Im using the Telco churn dataset from the Codeup SQL database.
 - This dataset originally contained 27 columns and 7043 rows after all tables were joined together.
 - An example of the Telco churn dataset can be found [here](https://www.kaggle.com/blastchar/telco-customer-churn).
+- The random state for this project is (174) and is used thoughout the project.

 ## Data Dictionary
 ### Joining Columns: